jimbovm/steele/README.md

 # Steele

 Steele is intended to be a toy Java Virtual Machine (and who knows, perhaps a serious one eventually) implemented in Rust.
-It was begun as an excuse to both learn Rust and explore JVM internals.
+It was begun as an excuse both to learn Rust and explore JVM internals.

-At present, Steele features functionality for parsing Java class files.
+At present, Steele features functionality for parsing Java class files and an incomplete implementation of the arithmetic and logic parts of the ISA.

 Steele is both a reference to Rust and to Guy Steele, one of the inventors of the Java platform.